-Our Washington State team will work with local and regional partners to help students see a clear path to success in the careers they choose, with an emphasis on young people who face the highest barriers including Black, Latino, and Indigenous students, and students from low-income backgrounds and rural communities.
+Our Washington State team works with local and regional partners to help students see a clear path to success in the careers they choose, with an emphasis on young people who face the highest barriers including Black, Latino, and Indigenous students, and students from low-income backgrounds and rural communities.

-That begins with helping students take the next step in their education journeys after high school—whether that’s enrolling in a trade school, apprenticeship program, or two- or four-year college.
+Here’s how we are investing to help more students take the next step after high school—whether that’s enrolling in a trade school, apprenticeship program, or two- or four-year college.

-- At the same time, we will also explore statewide solutions that help all students attain college and career pathways after high school.
-For example, we will work with partners to help more students and their families fill out the FAFSA or WASFA form—along with advocating at the federal level for continued simplification of the FAFSA process.
+- Supporting statewide solutions.
+We’re exploring statewide policy solutions and programs that help all students attain college and career pathways after high school.
+For example, we’re working with partners to help more students and their families understand their financial aid options and fill out the FAFSA or WASFA form.

 Our long-term vision:

-According to data from the Washington Student Achievement Council and Partnership for Learning, nearly 70% of jobs in our state require a post-high school credential, which includes apprenticeships and two- or four-year degrees.
 By 2035, our goal is to help 70% of Washington’s students enroll in a postsecondary program after high school—the first step in preparing local students for the good-paying jobs in our state.
-We expect to see early progress in the regions we are supporting, and we hope to bring those solutions to other regions across the state over the next 10 years.

 - Nearly 90% of Washington’s high schoolers say they want to continue their education after high school.

-- Just 61% of Washington students enroll in a postsecondary program right after high school—lower than the national average of 69%.
-We hope to raise this to 70% by 2035.
+- Just 50% of Washington students enroll in a postsecondary program right after high school—lower than the national average of 63%.

-- While 70% of jobs in our state require a post-high school credential, only 50% of Washington’s high school graduates complete postsecondary programs, including apprenticeships or two- or four-year degrees.
+- 70% of jobs in our state require a post-high school credential.

-- On average, 62% of Washington students complete a dual-credit class in high school.
-That drops to 54% for students from low-income backgrounds, 57% for Latino students, and 43% for Native students.
+- On average, 59% of Washington students complete a non-CTE dual-credit class in high school.
+That drops to 56% for Black students, 43% for students from low-income backgrounds, and 32% for Indigenous students.